washingtonyachtclub/documents/WYC_By-Laws.md

 The Purser shall base the budget largely upon revenues and expenditures of the previous year.

 #### Input
-The Purser shall seek input from no less than two Executive Council members involved with Club expenditures and the Commodore, Vice Commodore, and Rear Commodore in creating their proposed budget.
+The Purser shall seek input from no less than two Executive Council members involved with Club expenditures and the Officers in creating their proposed budget.

 #### Distribution of Monies
 Only 80% of the anticipated revenues shall be distributed in the preliminary budget.
 The remaining monies shall be at the control of the General Membership.